About Us

 Suicide Prevention

-Each year, Bailey Military Support partners with local organizations to host Surviving Suicide – A Night of Hope, an annual suicide prevention dinner focused on supporting the military community.
-This free event, held every September, provides a compassionate and safe environment for those who are struggling, as well as anyone who wants to learn more about available resources and how to support others experiencing suicidal thoughts.
+Each year, Bailey Military Support hosts Surviving Suicide - A Night of Hope, an annual suicide prevention dinner focused on supporting the military community.
+This free event, held every September, creates a safe and welcoming space for those who may be struggling, as well as for anyone wanting to better understand available resources and how to support others facing suicidal thoughts.
+We take a faith based approach to suicide prevention, and our founder shares her personal testimony as a way to bring hope, healing, and light to those walking through difficult seasons.

 Healthy Marriages

-We recognize the complex difficulties that deployments, military transitions, and everything in between can place on marriages.
-Many of the families we serve include one or both parents coping with PTSD or anxiety.
-At Bailey Military Support, we are committed to offering resources and tools that help couples strengthen their relationships and grow together through even the toughest seasons.
+Deployments, military transitions, and everything in between can take a toll on a marriage.
+Many of the families we serve have one or both partners walking through post-traumatic stress disorder (PTSD) or other mental health conditions related to their military service.
+At Bailey Military Support, we are committed to providing resources and tools that help couples strengthen their relationship and grow together, especially during the seasons that require faith the most.

 Strong Families